GriffithUniLibrary/redcap-intro-superseded/content/0-start.md

 ## Accessing REDCap for the first time

-The Griffith REDCap instance1 is hosted at [www151.griffith.edu.au/redcap/](https://www151.griffith.edu.au/redcap/).
+The Griffith REDCap instance is hosted at [www151.griffith.edu.au/redcap/](https://www151.griffith.edu.au/redcap/).
 The simplest way there is via [griffith.edu.au/survey-centre](https://www.griffith.edu.au/survey-centre).

 REDCap logins are connected to the Griffith phonebook using LDAP.
 Your Griffith s-number and password allow you to enter.
 There is no need to maintain separate login details.